olliw42/mLRS-docu/docs/MATEKSYS.md

 ([back to main page](../README.md))

-The MatekSys mLRS Tx modules and receivers are specifically designed for mLRS and are the best options available.
+The MatekSys mLRS Tx modules and receivers are specifically designed for mLRS and are among the best options available.
 If you are new to mLRS, then it is highly recommended to start with this hardware.

 They are available for the 2.4 GHz band and the 868/915 MHz band.